 Federal payroll taxes are the same for all US businesses.
 State payroll taxes change depending on where your business is, and where your employees live.
 Start by figuring out your federal payroll tax, then find out if the state tax agencies have any additional requirements.
 Do this for the state where your business is based, and the states where your employees live.
 A payroll professional can help with this.

 The four federal payroll taxes are:

-Many states have their own versions of these taxes so check with your state agencies.
+Many states have their own versions of income and unemployment tax so check with your state agencies.
 It’s important you don’t forget them as payment of them is required by law.

 Social security tax rate and deductions